 a more balanced appearance.
 With their unique design and multiple teeth, these shears allow

 groomers to selectively remove some hair strands while leaving others intact.
 This technique

 helps to reduce the overall density of the coat without sacrificing its natural texture.

 What are Thinning Shears and Their Purpose in Dog Grooming?

 Thinning shears are specialized scissors with unique toothed blades designed specifically for

 dog grooming.
-Unlike regular grooming scissors, which have two smooth blades, hair thinning
+Unlike regular grooming scissors, hair thinning

-scissors for hair feature one smooth blade and one blade with teeth or notches along the edge.
+scissors feature one smooth blade and one blade with teeth or notches along the edge.

 These scissors with teeth are what set thinning shears apart and make them incredibly effective

 for working with thick hair.